-A way of borrowing money against the equity in one’s home to pay for things such as home repairs, college education, or other personal uses.
+The process by which an owner borrows money against the equity in one’s home to pay for things such as home repairs or other uses.

 A foreclosure that is processed by filing a lawsuit in court.
 New Jersey is a judicial foreclosure state.

 A lien created by recording a court money judgment against the debtor’s property which is often real estate.